 Neuro-oncology and related lesions are a small but diverse topic portion of the ABPN Neurology Board and RITE® exam.
-In this chapter, you will review high-yield neurologic cancers and cysts, and find many high yield images and pathology.
+In this chapter, you will review high-yield neurologic cancers and cysts, and find many high-yield images and pathology.
 You should be able to quickly recognize each of the images on this page!
 Test your knowledge with our question bank and flashcards!

 Authors: Megan Mantica MD, Caroline Goldin MD, and Brian Hanrahan MD